dasmith/stanford-corenlp-python/README.md

 This is free and open source software and has benefited from the contribution and feedback of others.
 Like Stanford's CoreNLP tools, it is covered under the [GNU General Public License v2 +](http://www.gnu.org/licenses/gpl-2.0.html), which in short means that modifications to this program must maintain the same free and open source distribution policy.

+This project has benefited from the contributions of:

-  * Justin Cheng jcccf@221513ecf322dc32d6e088fb2f68751e45bac226
+  * @jcc Justin Cheng
-  * Abhaya Agarwal 8ed7640388cac8ba6d897739f5c8fe24eb87cc48
+  * Abhaya Agarwal

-## Similar Projects
+## Related Projects

-These two projects are python wrappers for the [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml), different than "core NLP tools":
+These two projects are python wrappers for the [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml), which includes the Stanford Parser, although the Stanford Parser is another project.
   - [stanford-parser-python](http://projects.csail.mit.edu/spatial/Stanford_Parser) uses [JPype](http://jpype.sourceforge.net/) (interface to JVM)
   - [stanford-parser-jython](http://blog.gnucom.cc/2010/using-the-stanford-parser-with-jython/) uses Python